-Inside, the yacht's interior design penned by Dölker + Voges will mirror the exterior design.
-Cornelsen & Partner meanwhile is acting as the project manager throughout the build.
-The yacht's beam measures 14.7 metres.
+An interior by Dölker + Voges remains under wraps but is said to mirror the exterior design.
+Cornelsen & Partner meanwhile has acted as the project manager throughout the build.